-- 1. Full Contact Football drills or live game simulations where live action occurs (11 on 11 or 7 on 7) - 2.
+- 1. Full Contact Football drills or live game simulations where live action occurs. - 2.
 Live Contact Contact at game speed where players execute full tackles at a competitive pace taking players to the ground. - 3.
 Thud Initiation of contact at or up to full speed with no pre-determined winner and no take-down to the ground.